RageLeague/DemocraticRace/DEVELOPERS.md

 * **Fssh** The barkeep at Grog n' Dog, she is not participating in the election, thanks for asking.
 * **Interviewer(The auctioneer)** The guy who works at the Grand Theater as a host there.
 It used to be just an auction house, but now it has been expanded and is used for other activities as well.
 * Shopkeeps at market place, including Rake, Endo, Plocka and Phloruk.

+## Support Baseline

+I am going to rework the baseline of support.
+This is how support is gained as a baseline.
+The idea is to have the support less varied across each run and less reliant on luck.
+These are some changes:

+* Rally quests are the main source of general support, and there should be less variance based on performance.
+The important part is the completion of the quest, and anything else is bonus.
+Furthermore, the more difficult the quest is, the greater the support gain is.
+* Support gains from relationship, dialog options, and shilling should be marginal.
+They should build up overtime to provide a nice bonus instead of being the core of the support gains.
+* Request quests should provide a minor, but significant bonus to general support (about 1/3 pr 1/2 of a general rally quest at level 2 or 3).
+Their main purpose is to improve specific support and give a loved relationship.
+* Alliances should provide a significant bonus to general support (less than a rally quest, but still decent).
+Furthermore, alliances should be harder to get as you get more allies.
+* Day end bosses are counted as rally quests (of about 1 level higher) for the purpose of how much support you should get during it, and should follow the same rule (completion should be the top priority).
+* Specific support are more swingy than general support.
+Generally speaking, the amount of specific support gained is about 2.5x the amount of general support gained from the same action (for example, befriending someone gives 3 specific support and 1 general support)

+These are the baseline for support gain/loss:

+* Rally quests: avg.
+8 + 2 * diff support if completed (max +4 support; min -4 support). +2 support (in addition to the difficulty modifier) if the rally quest is above current base difficulty.
+* Relationship: 1 per stage.
+* Request quest: 4 per request done.
+* Actions taken:
+  * Trivial: 1 support.
+For support gain, you did something that ever so slightly makes Havaria better.
+For example, keeping a promise you made to someone.
+  * Minor: 2 support.
+For support gain, you did something that helps the community a bit, even if you might antagonize someone.
+For example, convincing a foreman to stop harassing a laborer.
+  * Major: 4 support.
+For support gain, you did something significant that helps the community, even if you might make an enemy.
+For example, arresting a criminal.
+  * Significant: 8 support.
+For support gain, you did something that very significant that potentially changes Havaria for the better.

+Ratings at the end of each day depends on your support:

+* S (>2e): Exceed expectation.
+Advisor is very happy
+* A (1e ~ 2e): Slightly above average.
+Advisor is happy
+* B (0e ~ 1e): Dead average expectation
+* C (-1e ~ 0e): Below average expectation.
+Advisor is slightly unhappy
+* D (-2e ~ -1e): Below expectation.
+Advisor very unhappy, and can leave you unless your relationship is at least liked.
+* F (<-2e): Way below expectation.
+Advisor immediately leaves you unless you are loved.

+When determining the expectations for each day, we calculate the average case scenario (0e), the good scenario (+2e), and the bad scenario (-2e).

+Based on these baselines, we can derive expectations for each day:

+* Day 1: On average, complete both rally quests with average rating (2 * 10 = 20), for a total of 20 support.
+To excel, complete both rally quests with above average rating (2 * 14 = 28), and get some additional sources of support (2), for a total of 30 support.
+To fail, complete both rally quest extremely poorly (2 * 6 = 12), and get some support losses (-2), for a total of 10 support.
+* Day 2: On average, perform average on day 1, and: perform average on both quests (12 + 16 = 28).
+Additionally, gain support from a bunch of sources, like good relationship, good deeds, or even finishing a request (or just do well on rallies) (7), for a total of 35 support.
+* Day 3: On average, perform average on day 2, and: succeed both quests (14 + 18 = 32), at least excel in one (4), form good relationship and do good deeds (9), for a total of 45 support.
+* Day 4: On average, perform average on day 3, and: succeed both quests (16 + 20 = 36), at least excel in an additional (4), form good relationship and do good deeds (15), for a total of 55 support.

+The support data is as such:

+* Day 1 (10, 20), with e=5
+* Day 2 (23, 38, 55), with e=10
+* Day 3 (60, 80, 100), with e=15
+* Day 4 (105, 130, 155), with e=15